klmr/sys/README.md

 yields the output `3.33`.
 Running it without arguments, with invalid arguments or via `./calc.r --help` displays a formatted help message, listing the available options, their description and default values.

+## Status

+This module already largely works but the API (in particular that of the command line parser) are still subject to change.
+Use at your own risk.